-Scope: global Intent: out.
 Short as: a long precision real number.
-Specified as: a long precision real number.

-psb_genrm2-2-Norm of Vector
+Specified as: a long precision real psb_genrm2-2-Norm of Vector else if x is double precision complex vector then it computes 2-norm as:

 This function computes the 2-norm of a vector x.
 If x is a double precision real vector it computes 2-norm as: